liying-kwa/SUTD-50.005-Computer-Systems-Engineering-Labs-and-Programming-Assignments/README.md

 ## Lab 4: Internet Routes and Measurement of Round Trip Times
 An introductory lab to networks which explores the ping and traceroute utilities.

+## Lab 5: Symmetric Key Encryption and Message Digest
+A program that makes use of DES for data encryption, MD5 for creating message digests and RSA for digital signing.

 ## Programming Assignment 1
 A programming activity that involves building a shell and creating a daemon process, both of which are common applications of fork().